bhogend1/sic1/README.md

 * What command is at the basis of the ekhb estimates?
 * Which two command lines make the program show the results?

+### Solutions
+Solutions are available [here](https://github.com/bhogend1/sic1/blob/master/session_2_solutions.do).
+Other solutions may also be possible.

 # Session 3
 ## Exporting results